Space & Time

 The Space-time Continuum Top

-So forget cramming more data into your views.
 Focus on showing the right data, and you'll cut through the cognitive noise like a hot knife through butter.
 It's not about giving the user more to chew on, it's about giving them less to wade through.
-Even if the data set's as big as an elephant, breaking it down into bite-sized chunks across different views can make the whole thing feel like a smooth, easy ride.
+Cleanly chunked content across well-paced views makes even massive data sets feel light and navigable.
+Like skating on ice instead of wading through syrup.
 Less effort, more clarity.
-Processing that feels more like skating across ice than trudging through molasses.